 - Reporting and escalation processes.

-This statement is made pursuant to the relevant legal requirements of the United States (including the individual states therein) and the United Kingdom.
+This statement is made pursuant to the relevant legal requirements of the United States (including the individual states therein) and the United Kingdom, and covers the UK subsidiaries listed here.

 Co-Chief Operating Officer Walgreens Boots Alliance, Inc.